Entropy balancing is doubly robust: Simulations

 \subsection{Kang-Schafer Example}

-First we consider the simulation model in \citep{Kang2007}, which demonstrates that ``in at least some settings, two wrong models are not better than one" for the doubly robust estimator \eqref{eq:gamma-dr}.
-The simulated data consists of $\{X_i, Z_i, T_i, Y_i\}, i=1,\ldots,n \}$. $X_i$ and $T_i$ are always observed, $Y_i$ is observed only if $T_i = 1$, and $Z_i$ is never observed.
+We use the simulation example in \citet{Kang2007} to compare EB weighting with IPW (after maximum likelihood logistic regression) and the over-identified Covariate Balancing Propensity Score (CBPS) proposed by \citet{Imai2014}.
+The simulated data consist of $\{X_i, Z_i, T_i, Y_i\}, i=1,\ldots,n \}$. $X_i$ and $T_i$ are always observed, $Y_i$ is observed only if $T_i = 1$, and $Z_i$ is never observed.
 To generate this data set, $X_i$ is distributed as $\mathrm{N}(0,I_4)$, $Z_i$ is computed by first applying the following transformation:

 Next we normalize each column such that $Z_i$ has mean $0$ and standard deviation $1$.

 In one setting, $Y_i$ is generated by $Y_i = 210 + 27.4 X_{i1} + 13.7 X_{i2} + 13.7 X_{i3} + 13.7 X_{i4} + \epsilon_i$, $\epsilon_i \sim \mathrm{N}(0,1)$ and the true propensity scores are $e_i = \mathrm{expit}(-X_{i1} + 0.5 X_{i2} - 0.25 X_{i3} -0.1 X_{i4})$.
 In this case, both $Y$ and $T$ can be correctly modeled by (generalized) linear model of the observed covariates $X$.